By Charu Sharma:

 CBSE is recognized by Indian government and ICSE is not.
 Although the certificates provided by both of them are globally valid, yet CBSE has a better footing in the subcontinent than ICSE.
 CISCE is now recognized by many foreign education systems as equivalent to senior examination or high school.

 The syllabus prepared by CBSE is more suitable for qualifying in various entrance examinations, including the medical and engineering professional exams.
 The syllabus of ICSE is more detailed and requires the student to remember a lot.
 CBSE is comparatively easier than ICSE.
-Both CBSE and ICSE (CISCE) have slightly different focus in terms of course content.
+Both CBSE and ICSE (CISCE) have a slightly different focus in terms of course content.
 CBSE is extremely focused on science and maths with a lot of attention paid to the application of knowledge.
 CISCE (ICSE) on the other hand is more balanced with equal focus on language, arts and science.

 One more point of distinction between the two boards is the evaluation and assessment of students.
 In ICSE, internal assessments are vital and practical tests are aggregated with the overall scores.
 ICSE lays more emphasis on lab work.
 Also, a career in English Literature or Language is best suited for ICSE students.